mongodb/docs/source/includes/c2c-limitations.rst

 - Within a collection, the ``_id`` field must be unique across all of the shards in the {+cluster+}.
 To learn more, see :manual:`Sharded Clusters and Unique Indexes
   </core/index-unique/#std-label-sharded-clusters-unique-indexes>`.
+- You can't sync a collection with any documents that have an empty timestamp, such as ``Timestamp(0,0)``.
 - You can't use the :manual:`movePrimary </reference/command/movePrimary/#mongodb-dbcommand-dbcmd.movePrimary>`
   command to reassign the primary shard while running this live migration process.
 - This live migration process only migrates indexes that exist on all shards